MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 2. If it’s a sensitive account, you should consider resetting the KRBTGT account twice as in the Golden Ticket suspicious activity.
 Resetting the KRBTGT twice invalidates all Kerberos tickets in this domain so plan before doing so.
 See the guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://blogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/), also see using the [Reset the KRBTGT account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
 Since this is a lateral movement technique, follow the best practices in [Pass the hash recommendations](https://www.microsoft.com/download/details.aspx?id=36036).

-## Suspected Golden Ticket usage (forged authorization data)
+## Suspected Golden Ticket attack (nonexistant account)
 <a name="golden-ticket"></a>

 Previous name: Kerberos golden ticket

 **Description**

-Attackers with domain admin rights can compromise the [KRBTGT account](https://technet.microsoft.com/library/dn745899(v=ws.11).aspx#Sec_KRBTGT).
-Using the KRBTGT account, they can create a Kerberos ticket granting ticket (TGT) that provides authorization to any resource and set the ticket expiration to any arbitrary time.
-This fake TGT is called a "goldentTicket" and allows attackers to achieve persistency in the network.
+Attackers that gain domain admin rights can compromise the KRBTGT account.
+Using the KRBTGT account, attackers can create a Kerberos ticket granting ticket (TGT) that provides authorization to any resource.
+A forged TGT of this type is called a "Golden Ticket" because it allows attackers to achieve lasting network persistence.
+In this detection, an alert is triggered by use of a nonexistent account.

-In this detection, an alert is triggered when a Kerberos ticket granting ticket is used for more than the allowed time permitted as specified in the [Maximum lifetime for user ticket](https://technet.microsoft.com/library/jj852169(v=ws.11).aspx), this is a **time anomaly** golden ticket attack, or by a nonexistent account, this is a **nonexistent account** golden ticket attack.

 **Investigation**

-- **Time anomaly**
-   1. Was there any recent (within the last few hours) change made to the Maximum lifetime for user ticket setting in group policy?
-Check for the specific value and see if it is lower than the time the ticket was used for.
-If yes, then Close the alert (it was a false positive).
-   2. Is the Azure ATP sensor involved in this alert a virtual machine?
-If yes, did it recently resume from a saved state?
-If yes, then Close this alert.
-   3. If the answer to the above questions is no, assume this is malicious.

-- **Nonexistent account - New**
 1. Ask the following questions:
       - Is the user a known and valid domain user?
 If yes, then Close the alert (it was a false positive).
       - Has the user been recently added?
 If yes, then Close the alert, the change may not have been synchronized yet.
       - Has the user been recently deleted from AD?
 If yes, then Close the alert.
 2. If the answer to the above questions is no, assume this is malicious.

-1. For both types of golden ticket attacks, click on the source computer to go to its **Profile** page.
+3. Click on the source computer to go to its **Profile** page.
 Check what happened around the time of the activity and look for unusual activities including who was logged in, which resources were accessed?

-2. Are all the users who were logged into the computer supposed to be logged into?
+4. Are all the users who were logged into the computer supposed to be logged into?
 What are their privileges?

-3. Are the users who were logged in supposed to have access to these resources?<br>
+5. Are the users who were logged in supposed to have access to these resources?<br>
 If you enabled Windows Defender ATP integration, click the Windows Defender ATP badge.

- 4. To further investigate the machine, check which processes and alerts occurred around the time of the alert in Windows Defender ATP.
+ 1. To further investigate the machine, check which processes and alerts occurred around the time of the alert in Windows Defender ATP.

 **Remediation**